edhay-test/edk2-test/Readme.md

-# EDK II Test Project
+# EDK II Test Project - Hello

 A modern, feature-rich, cross-platform firmware test environment for the UEFI and PI specifications from www.uefi.org.